Meet the Trainees

 |Hussein Al Amer, MD

 Hussein Al Amer received his MBBS from King Saud University, in Riyadh, Saudi Arabia, after which he worked as an emergency physician in his hometown of Al-Ahsa.
 It was there that he realized he needed further training, and so he traveled to Washington D.C. in 2010 to prepare for the USMLE exams and to get US clinical experience.
 After three years there, Dr. Al Amer decided it was time for a change of scenery (and weather) and moved to Birmingham, where he began his InterACT training in July 2013.
-Dr. Al Amer currently is a trainee at the Center for AIDS Research as part of his InterACT training.
+Dr. Al Amer was a trainee at the Center for AIDS Research as part of his InterACT training.
 In his spare time, Dr. Al Amer enjoys sports in general, especially soccer & bowling.
 He also enjoys cooking, Saudi poker (ballot), camping and video games.

 Watch a video interview with Dr. Al Almer

 The InterACT program was successful in placing Dr. Hussein Al Amer as a PGY1 in Emergency Medicine at Central Michigan University, Mt.
 Pleasant, MI.